-As part of the application, Applicant claims they were advised to dispose of the rental complex for health and tax reasons.
+As part of the application, the Applicant claims they were advised to dispose of the rental complex for health and tax reasons.
 The Applicant claims they have advised the Respondents they are looking to renovate the rental premises in preparation for sale.
 The Applicant testified they had given an eviction notice to the Respondents.

-- 58. (1) A landlord may apply to a rental officer to terminate a tenancy if the landlord - (a) requires possession of the rental premises for use as a residence by - (i) the landlord, - (ii) the spouse, child or parent of the landlord, or - (iii) a child or parent of the spouse of the landlord. - (b) has entered into an agreement of sale of a rental premises, and - (i) is required by the agreement of salt to deliver vacant possession of the rental premises to the purchaser, and - (ii) the purchaser requires possession of the rental premise for use by - (A) the purchaser, - (B) the spouse, child or parent of the purchaser, or - (C) a child or parent of the spouse of the purchaser.
+58. (1) A landlord may apply to a rental officer to terminate a tenancy if the landlord

+- (a) requires possession of the rental premises for use as a residence by - (i) the landlord, - (ii) the spouse, child or parent of the landlord, or - (iii) a child or parent of the spouse of the landlord. - (b) has entered into an agreement of sale of a rental premises, and - (i) is required by the agreement of salt to deliver vacant possession of the rental premises to the purchaser, and - (ii) the purchaser requires possession of the rental premise for use by - (A) the purchaser, - (B) the spouse, child or parent of the purchaser, or - (C) a child or parent of the spouse of the purchaser.

 An order for termination is not approved on the basis of renovations for the sale of the property.
 However, in review of the evidence, testimony, and site visit, I find the Applicant's claim for disturbances and uncleanliness of the rental premises to be valid.
 While there has been some improvement in the cleanliness, the rental premises is cluttered and creates a significant safety hazard to the Respondents, other tenants, and the rental complex itself.
-A conditional order for termination and eviction will be issued in regards to cleanliness of the rental premises, disturbances, and the accumulation of rental arrears.
+A conditional order for termination and eviction will be issued based on cleanliness and disturbances.